+Election Date: Primary: August 20, 2024

+Term of Office: 4 year term at Primary Election of each year a Presidential Election is held F.S.
+103.091(4)

+Commence Term: 1 st Day of the Month following Presidential General Election F.S.
+103.091(4)

+District Countywide

-Election Date: Primary: August 25, 2020 General: November 3, 2020 General: November 3, 2020 Term of Office: 4 year term at Primary Election of each year a Presidential Election held F.S.
-103.091(4) on of each year a Presidential Election is Commence Terr m: 1 st Day of the Month following Presidential General Election F.S.
-103.091(4) District Countywide Residency Qualification: □ Registered voter of Bay County □ Must be a member in good standings of the Bay County Executive Committee □ Has not been a member of any other political party for 365 days prior to the beginning of qualifying.
-101 1 man and 1 woman Annual Salary: Annual Salary: N/A Mandatory Init Mandatory Initial Application: 16001A Candidate Application cation Mandatory Initial Form: DS-DE 9 Appointment of Campaign Depository Campaign Treasurer and Designation of Mandatory Initial Statement: district unit of representation for such county executive committees.
-Upon adoption of Petition Require Petition Requirements: N/A Petition Deadlin Petition Deadline: N/A Qualifying Period: (Pre-Filing is allowed 14 days prior to Qualifying Period) F.S.
-99.061(8) NOON - June 15 through NOON - June 19, 2020 F.S.
-99 Partisan Affil iation Partisan Qualify Partisan Qualifying Fee: ZERO Disclosure: N/A
+Residency Qualification: Registered voter of Bay County Must be a member in good standings of the Bay County Executive Committee Has not been a member of any other political party for 365 days prior to the beginning of qualifying.
+1 man and 1 woman

+Annual Pay: N/A

+Mandatory Initial Application: □ 16001A Candidate Application

+Mandatory Initial Form: DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository

+Mandatory Initial Statement: N/A

+Petition Requirements: N/A

+Petition Deadline: N/A

+Qualifying Period: (Pre-Filing is allowed 14 days prior to Qualifying Period) F.S.
+99.061(8) NOON - June 10, through NOON - June 14, 2024 F.S.
+99.061(2)

+Candidate Oath: DS-DE 305A Candidate Oath - State Committeemen & Committeewomen

+Disclosure: N/A

+Qualifying Fee: N/A